-Application and Legal Conclusions

-Affiliation of AACU and AUA

-The relationship between AACU and AUA obviously does not fall within the generally accepted meaning of a corporate parent and subsidiary relationship since neither entity has issued any shares of stock or holds any stock or other ownership interest in the other.
-Nor do they fit within any of the other categories of per se affiliation at 11 CFR 100.5(g)(3) or 110.3(a)(2).
-Therefore, the Commission analyzes the relationship between the two incorporated trade associations based on the relevant affiliation factors provided in 11 CFR 110.3(a)(3)(ii)(B) and (D) through (F) to determine whether AACU and AUA are affiliated.
-See also the identical factors in 11 CFR 100.5(g)(4)(ii)(B) and (D) through (F).
-The Commission reviews the interactions of both entities within the context of their overall relationship.
-11 CFR 100.5(g)(4)(ii), 110.3(a)(3)(ii).
+- 12 Application and Legal Conclusions - 13 Affiliation of AACU and AUA - 14 The relationship between AACU and AUA obviously does not fall within the generally - 15 accepted meaning of a corporate parent and subsidiary relationship since neither entity has issued - any shares of stock or holds any stock or other ownership interest in the other.
+Nor do they fit - within any of the other categories of per se affiliation at 11 CFR 100.5(g)(3) or 110.3(a)(2). - 18 Therefore, the Commission analyzes the relationship between the two incorporated trade

+5 In Advisory Opinion 1988-14 the Commission considered a similar request from two corporations for a determination that they were affiliated and thus may jointly operate a single SSF.
+In that Opinion, the Commission advised the corporations that they were affiliated because, among other things, (1) the two corporations shared many of the same officers and directors; (2) the governing bodies of each corporation overlapped and many of the same individuals were vested with authority to direct both corporations; and (3) the decisions of officers and directors of both corporations were influenced by substantially the same persons.
-1. Membership Overlap

-The overlap in the membership between two sponsoring organizations under affiliation factor (D) is particularly significant in the present analysis.
-According to your representations, approximately 71 percent of the 3,935 AACU members are also members of AUA, and 100 percent of the persons eligible to hold office in the AACU are also AUA members.6 Those active members of the AACU who have not already joined the AUA are formally encouraged to do so by the AACU.
-AACU Bylaws, Article II, section 2(f).

-2. Participation in Governance

-Moreover, this broad membership overlap is part of the structural design that indicates each entity's participation in the governance of the other.
-11 CFR 100.5(g)(4)(ii)(B), 110.3(a)(3)(ii)(B).
-The AACU bylaws establish membership in the AUA as a qualification for holding elected office in the AACU, thus mandating that all of its officers and committee members are also AUA members.
-Furthermore, under the AUA bylaws and the new affiliation agreement between the two groups, a block of three seats on AUA's key Health Policy Council is specifically reserved for the AACU.
-The AACU bylaws also formally require an AUA presence on the AACU's Government Relations Committee.
-As noted above, there is a 100 percent membership overlap of the Active Unified members who vote and hold office.
+- associations based on the relevant affiliation factors provided in 11 CFR 110.3(a)(3)(ii)(B) and - 2 (D) through (F) to determine whether AACU and AUA are affiliated.
+See also the identical - 3 factors in 11 CFR 100.5(g)(4)(ii)(B) and (D) through (F).
+The Commission reviews the - 4 interactions of both entities within the context of their overall relationship.
+11 CFR - 5 100.5(g)(4)(ii), 110.3(a)(3)(ii). - 6 1.
+Membership Overlap - 7 The overlap in the membership between two sponsoring organizations under affiliation - 8 factor (D) is particularly significant in the present analysis.
+According to your representations, - 9 approximately 71 percent of the 3,935 AACU members are also members of AUA, and 100 - 10 percent of the persons eligible to hold office in the AACU are also AUA members.
+Those - active members of the AACU who have not already joined the AUA are formally encouraged to - do so by the AACU.
+AACU Bylaws, Article II, section 2(f). - 13 2.
+Participation in Governance - 14 Moreover, this broad membership overlap is part of the structural design that indicates - each entity's participation in the governance of the other.
+11 CFR 100.5(g)(4)(ii)(B), - 16 110.3(a)(3)(ii)(B).
+The AACU bylaws establish membership in the AUA as a qualification for - 17 holding elected office in the AACU, thus mandating that all of its officers and committee - 18 members are also AUA members.
+Furthermore, under the AUA bylaws and the new affiliation - 19 agreement between the two groups, a block of three seats on AUA's key Health Policy Council is